redhat-developer-tooling/openshift-vagrant/README.md

   command prior the registration has taken place.
 To avoid this, uninstall the vbguest plugin or add the following to the _Vagrantfile_: `config.vbguest. auto_update = false`.
+* Causes of failure on Windows
+ * When running vagrant up, ensure VAGRANT_DETECTED_OS=cygwin is set

 <a name="openshift-logins"></a>
 ## OpenShift Logins